Kenny Moore (runner): Later life

-After retiring from track, Moore became a journalist and screenwriter.
+After retiring from competition, Moore became a journalist and screenwriter.
 He had a 25-year career covering athletics for Sports Illustrated.
 At the end of his career at Sports Illustrated, Moore took up the plight of former competitor Mamo Wolde, who was falsely imprisoned in Ethiopia.
 In his story, Moore championed Wolde's release from prison, a release that came months before Wolde's death.

 Moore was also one of the athletes who pushed for the Amateur Sports Act of 1978.
 He also helped to write the screenplay for the 1998 biopic Without Limits, a film about former Oregon Ducks standout Steve Prefontaine.
 Moore also had an acting role (as a water polo player) in the 1982 Robert Towne film Personal Best, starring Mariel Hemingway, Scott Glenn, and Patrice Donnelly.
+Stanley Kauffmann of The New Republic wrote Moore "looks like the youngest mummy in screen history".

 Moore published a book in 2007 about his former coach titled Bowerman and the Men of Oregon.
 He was also the author of Best Efforts: World Class Runners and Races (Doubleday 1982).
 He was inducted into the University of Oregon Athletic Hall of Fame in 1997.
 He was later honored in the Oregon Sports Hall of Fame in 2019.

+In a Sports Illustrated feature on Eamonn Coghlan, Moore alluded to his own Olympic disappointment with a quote from the Irish world record holder: "You know, fourth is the absolute worst place to finish in the Olympics."

 Personal life

 Moore married his first wife, Roberta (Bobbie) Conlan, in 1968.
-She was photographed embracing him at the finish line of the Olympic marathon that same year.
+She was photographed embracing him at the finish line of the 1972 Olympic marathon.
 They divorced in 1979.
 He subsequently married Connie Johnston Moore, and remained married to her until his death.
 They resided in Hawaii during his later years.

 Moore died on May 4, 2022, in Kailua, Hawaii.
 He was 78 years old.